Snaacky/thewiki/docs/advanced/naming.md

     !!!

 ![#eed49f](https://placehold.co/14x14/eed49f/eed49f.png) Season/episode number
-:   The season and episode number
+:   The season and episode number, in `SXXEXX` format

     !!!info
-    For specials, use `S00EXX` for guaranteed automatic parsing and correct identification. *However, it is suggested to add an additional identifier such as including `OVA` or the episode title (i.e. `S00E01 - OVA Title`) to easily differentiate between episodes*
+    For specials, use season 0 (`S00EXX`) for guaranteed automatic parsing and correct identification. *However, it is suggested to add an additional identifier such as including `OVA` or the episode title (i.e. `S00E01 - OVA Title`) to easily differentiate between episodes*
     !!!

 ![#a6da95](https://placehold.co/14x14/a6da95/a6da95.png) Version number [!badge variant="warning" text="Conditional"]